-As required pursuant to Section 92(3) of the Companies Act 2013 and Rule 12(1) of theCompanies (Management and Administration) Rules 2014 an extract of AnnualReturn in form MGT 9 is annexed to this Report as ANNEXURE V.
+Pursuant to the provisions of Section 92(3) of the Companies Act 2013 read with Rule12 (1) of the Companies (Management and Administration) Rules 2014 an extract of AnnualReturn in form MGT 9 is annexed to this Report as ANNEXURE IV.

 Your Company continues to enhance customer satisfaction by aligning its processes toindustry standards and best practices.
 During the year under review your Companysuccessfully underwent surveillance audits for ISO 9001-2015 (Overall Quality ManagementSystem) ISO 20000-1 (IT Service Management) and ISO 27001 (Information Security).

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE OUTGO

 Though your Company does not have energy intensive operations being in the servicessector the Company is always on the lookout for energy efficient measures for operationand values conservation of energy through usage of latest technologies & innovationfor improving productivity and quality of products and services.
 Every endeavour has beenmade to ensure the optimal usage of energy avoid wastage and conserve energy.
 As anongoing process the Company continued to undertake the following energy conservationmeasures to minimize the usage of energy